How to Implement a Single-Use Plastic Shopping Bag Ban Where You Live

 Three Ways to Make Your Bag Ban a Success

-1. Do Your Homework.
-Each town, city, municipality, county and state have their own laws, so learn what the law of the land is and build your plan around it.
-For instance, in British Columbia a plastic bag ban can only be implemented by the provincial government, so even though there is strong pro bag ban sentiment in Vancouver the city cannot pass any type of law that bans plastic bags at the city level.
-By comparison in order for a town to pass a bag ban in California they must first conduct an Environmental Impact Report (EIR) to fully assess the impact of a ban.
+Each town, city, municipality, county, and state has its own laws, so learn what the law of the land is and build your plan around it.
+For instance, in British Columbia a plastic bag ban can only be implemented by the provincial government, so even though there is strong pro-bag ban sentiment in Vancouver the city cannot pass any type of law that bans plastic bags at the city level.
+By comparison, in order for a town to pass a bag ban in California it must first conduct an Environmental Impact Report (EIR) to fully assess the impact of a ban.
 Taking the time to research the rules and regulations in your area will allow you to lay the groundwork for a successful plastic bag ban.

-Starting a plastic bag ban is exciting and can be incredibly worthwhile.
-Following the steps of researching your options, creating a movement to garner public support and working with your local officials will get things underway and closer to making single use plastic bags a distant memory.
+Starting a plastic bag ban to encourage reusability is exciting and can be incredibly worthwhile.
+Both for the environment and for retailers who participate with their own custom reusable shopping bags.
+Following the steps of researching your options, creating a movement to garner public support, and working with your local officials will get things underway and closer to making single-use plastic shopping bags a distant memory.

 Good luck and make sure to let us know when your plastic bag ban goes into action so we can add your location to our bag ban map!